Lee High School (Lee County, Virginia)

 Lee High School is a public high school located in Lee County, Virginia, United States, near the town of Jonesville.
-It is a part of the Lee County School District and is one of two high schools in the county.
+It is a part of the Lee County Public Schools and is one of two high schools in the county.

 History

 Founded in 1989, Lee High School was formed by consolidating Jonesville High School, Dryden High School, Keokee High School, Flatwoods High School, and Pennington High School.

 Athletics

 The football team made the state playoffs in 1989, 1990, 2013, 2014, and 2015.

 Lee High dropped from Group AA to Group A status in the 2007-2008 year (granted due to "travel hardship").
 Lee's former district, the AA Highlands District, was dissolved with two members moving to the AA Southwest District and another school moving down with Lee and joining a new district.
 This new district, which is a part of A Region D, is the A Clinch Mountain District.

 The 1990 Golf team is the first team to win a state championship for the school, in VHSL Group AA.
 The boys tennis team was Group A state runner-up in 2011.
 The Boys Golf team won state in 2023.

 In 2008, Lee High's Scholastic Bowl team (part of the VHSL) finished 3rd at the Group A VHSL State Tournament.

 Lee High has All State Football alumni in Brady Yeary/RB, Leon Brewer/RB, David Edwards/OL, and Brett Clark QB/DB.